Published May 05, 2024 · Updated Mar 13, 2026

 How do programmes evaluate and refine learning?

-A mix of exams, coursework, lab reports and reflective work helps students evidence learning and identify support needs.
-Effective feedback mechanisms prioritise how to improve and link comments to marking criteria and intended learning outcomes.
-Where assessment and feedback are pressure points, programmes standardise expectations, monitor turnaround times and keep a single source of truth for assessment information, supporting students to plan and progress.
+A balanced mix of exams, coursework, lab reports, and reflective work helps students demonstrate progress in different ways and identify where they need support.
+Feedback works best when it shows how to improve and links comments directly to clear marking criteria and intended learning outcomes.
+Where assessment and feedback are recurring pressure points, programmes benefit from standardised expectations, monitored turnaround times, and a single source of truth for assessment information.
+That gives students a fairer, clearer route through the course and makes improvement easier to track.

 How Student Voice Analytics helps you